hughesjs/UniversalDiveDataFormat/README.md

 This is a C# library for reading and writing the [Universal Dive Data Format](https://www.streit.cc/extern/uddf_v321/en/index.html).

-Currently, the library primarily consists of the Models required to deserialize UDDF files using the [XmlSerializer](https://docs.microsoft.com/en-us/dotnet/api/system.xml.serialization.xmlserializer?view=net-7.0).
+Currently, the library primarily consists of the Models required to deserialize UDDF files using either the built-in [XmlSerializer](https://docs.microsoft.com/en-us/dotnet/api/system.xml.serialization.xmlserializer?view=net-7.0) or the custom `UddfDeserilizer`.

+The `UddfDeserializer` resolves all links within the UDDF file and maps them onto the object graph.

+If you use the built-in `XmlSerializer`, you have to use the `LinkResolutionService` to resolve these links.

 Future versions might include extra services for enforcing constraints and validation.